warrengoble/react-shadertoy/README.md

 ## Shadertoy React Component

+NOTE:  This is still a work in progress and not yet functioning.

 This component using WebGL and Three.js to create a React component that uses the Shadertoy format.

+Only works with `Image` script at the moment.
+Other scripts coming see TODO.

+### Issues

+TODO

 ### Usage